Source Your Data

 Write a short but meaningful file name.
 While there’s no perfect system, a good strategy is to abbreviate the source (such as

-eurostat), with topic keywords, and a date or range.
+eurostat), add topic keywords, and a date or range.
 If you or co-workers will be working on different versions of a downloaded file, include the current date in YYYY-MM-DD (year-month-date) format.
 If you plan to upload files to the web, type names in all lower-case and replace blank spaces with dashes (

 -) or underscores (